 Disputes on the application of Churchyard Regulations are often exacerbated by reporting in the local and national media, and recent high-profile cases have included: Re St Bartholomew Wick (Thomas the Tank Engine headstone); and Re The Churchyard of Quarrington Hill (Sunderland Association Football Club colours on headstone).
-A further example involving the request for a headstone in the design of a “princess’s castle”, reported recently the Church Times, has yet to be determined by the Exeter consistory court.
+A further example involving the request for a headstone in the design of a “princess’s castle”, reported in the Church Times (27 May 2016), has yet to be determined by the Exeter consistory court.

 Memorials in churchyards

 Issues concerning the design of a headstone and its inscription are addressed by the courts as they arise, and most petitions seek approval before they are placed in the churchyard, since there are few options available for subsequent remediation.
 In Re The Churchyard of Quarrington Hill, however, the memorial was already in situ.
 The chancellor therefore directed that the non-standard colouration of the edging be painted black (“permanently obliterated”) and the portrait of the deceased be removed and replaced with one in an approved format.
 Failure to comply with either condition would result in the removal of the memorial.